ComradePhilos/CoYOTe/README.md

 </p>

 ### downloads
 You will find any older version by clicking the link to the <a href="https://github.com/ComradePhilos/CoYOTe/releases">Download Page</a>.
 Read the release notes carefully!
-Alternatively you can of course always download the newest commit of the programme on this main page ( click "<a href="https://github.com/ComradePhilos/CoYOTe/archive/master.zip">download zip</a>" on the right ), if you know what you are doing.
+Alternatively you can of course always download the newest commit of the programme on this main page ( click "<a href="https://github.com/ComradePhilos/CoYOTe/archive/master.zip">download zip</a>" on the right ), if you are fine with the fact that the version might look and feel like it is not yet finished and many functions/buttons etc. may have no effect or even may cause errors and crashes.

 ### installation
 <p>